 Start and end points for this trip

-You can begin this journey from either the west – Derby or the east – Fitzroy Crossing, depending on which direction you are traveling.
-Alternatively, you could compete the trip as a loop from Broome if that’s where you’re staying.
+You can begin this journey from either the west – Derby or the east – Fitzroy Crossing, depending on which direction you are travelling.
+Alternatively, you could complete the trip as a loop from Broome if that’s where you’re staying.

 Please Note: Please ignore Google Maps best estimate for travel time, just look at the map.